-A client wanted to know if his employee benefits would be subject to a garnishment.
+A client wanted to know if his employee benefits would be subject to garnishment.

-Given strict construction of these statutes I think that employee benefits not paid at regular intervals and not given in consideration for time worked or production would not be within the scope of compensation subject to writs of garnishment even though they are paid to the employee for his labor.
-However, they benefits are likely not subject to a continuing writ of garnishment given that a continuing writ only applies to salary or wages.
+Given the strict construction of these statutes, I think that employee benefits not paid at regular intervals and not given in consideration for time worked or production would not be within the scope of compensation subject to writs of garnishment even though they are paid to the employee for his labor.
+The benefits are likely not subject to a continuing writ of garnishment given that a continuing writ only applies to salary or wages.